-It’s because of this that the first place you are probably going to want to look at when running anything in Luskan is the Sword Coast Adventurer’s Guide.
+Because of this, the first place you are probably going to want to look at when running anything in Luskan is the Sword Coast Adventurer’s Guide.
 Normally, I don’t think much of this campaign book.
 It just lacks a lot of the kind of detail I would like to see for running any kind of adventure in a city.
 But to get a feel for how the city is today, you aren’t going to find a better source.

 An alternative, if you happen to have it, is Storm Kings Thunder.
 It gives a much shorter overview of the state of the city.

 The 4th edition campaign guide is probably your next best bet after that in terms of finding a good source to use.
 But the information in it is a bit out of date.
 If you are looking for inspiration about establishments in the city, there is also Volo’s Guide to the North.
-It’ll be even more out of date, so much so that it makes reference to the Arcane Brotherhood killing non-humans on site here, but I don’t think you’ll find a better breakdown of all the old neighbourhoods in the city and establishments.
-Now whether or not these places are still running with the state of the city is ultimately up to you, but its certainly a good resource if you are looking for some inspiration.
+It’ll be even more out of date, so much so that it makes reference to the Arcane Brotherhood killing non-humans on sight here, but I don’t think you’ll find a better breakdown of all the old neighbourhoods in the city and establishments.
+Whether or not these places are still running with the city’s state is ultimately up to you, but it’s certainly a good resource if you are looking for some inspiration.

 Neverwinter and Luskan have always had a bit of a rivalry.
 Both cities, however, have had their share of tragedy over the last 120 years.
 Today Luskan stands as a fraction of its former self, with its population dropping from around 16,000 people back then to closer to 4,000 people as of the 1480s.